OCISRAEL/oci-foundations-lab/README.md

 11. Click **Next** to reach **Create**.
 Review and click

 12. Once done.
-Find and copy the **Public IPv4 address** and save it for later use
+Find and copy the assigned **Private IPv4 address** and save it for later use

     ![drawing](./SS/compute/8.png)